 - determining how the security deposit is to be dealt with

-This is not a complete list of the orders the Office of Residential Tenancies can make.
-The Office of Residential Tenancies or the Court gives each person a copy of the order.
+This is not a complete list of the orders the ORT can make.
+The ORT or the Court gives each person a copy of the order.

 Appealing an Order

 Sometimes a person who believes an order is wrong or unfair can appeal.
 A person can appeal on a "mistake of law" or "mistake of jurisdiction."
 These reasons are complicated.
-A person who is unsure if a certain decision can be appealed can ask the Office of Residential Tenancies or a lawyer.
-A person cannot appeal merely because the Office of Residential Tenancies or the Court believed one person's evidence instead of the other person.
+A person who is unsure whether a certain decision can be appealed can ask the ORT or a lawyer.
+A person cannot appeal just because the ORT or the Court believed one person's evidence instead of the other person.

 Enforcing an Order

-An order of the Office of Residential Tenancies or Court of Queen's Bench will require the landlord or tenant to do something.
+An order of the ORT or Court of Queen's Bench will require the landlord or tenant to do something.
 The order may require someone to pay money, to make repairs or to move out.
 In most cases the person follows the order.
 If not, the other person can take steps to enforce the order.

-Sometimes the Office of Residential Tenancies' order requires someone to pay money.
+Sometimes the ORT's order requires someone to pay money.
 If no one has appealed, and 30 days have passed since the order was made, the person with the order can take a certified copy of the order to the Registrar of the Court of Queen's Bench.
-The person can get a certified copy from the Office of Residential Tenancies.
+The person can get a certified copy from the ORT.

 Sometimes the order requires some action other than the payment of money.
-For example, it could order the landlord to release the tenant's possessions.
-In such cases, the tenant can make a complaint at a police station if the landlord does not follow the order.
-It is an offence to not follow the Office of Residential Tenancies' order.
+For example, the landlord may be ordered to release the tenant's possessions.
+In such cases the tenant can make a complaint at a police station if the landlord does not follow the order.
+It is an offence not to follow an order from the ORT.
 Such a complaint must be made within one year of the date of the order.
 If the police charge the landlord, an Information will be sworn and the landlord must appear in court.
 The court can sentence the landlord if they are convicted or plead guilty.